3 Warning Signs That Your Boss Is Abusive

 It's uncalled-for in any way, shape, or form to excuse the belittling or humiliating of another human being.

 Your boss has absolutely no right whatsoever to yell at you in front of others, or behind closed doors.
-Yelling should never take be tolerated.
+Yelling should never be tolerated.

 Talking to you disrespectfully and verbally trying to undermine your confidence, should also be strictly prohibited.
 Whether your boss is in a bad mood or not it doesn't matter.
 As well, it doesn't matter what they think you might have done, there is no excuse.

 Those who take pleasure out of making others feel degraded, do so to achieve a sense of empowerment or superiority.
 This often stems from deep-rooted insecurities.

-Once this behavior starts, it will only get worse.
+Once this behavior starts, it only gets worse.